Deir Sammit: Modern era

 After the Six-Day War in 1967, Deir Sammit has been under Israeli occupation.
 Since 1995, it has been governed by the Palestinian National Authority as part of Area B of the West Bank.

+Demography

+The residents of Deir Samit belong to four main families: Al-Haroub, Al-Sharowna, Al-Sharha', and the Al'Awawdh family.
+The local Haribat (Haroub) clan has its origins in Bedouins who migrated from Tubas.